 People with borderline intellectual functioning typically have difficulties with learning, reasoning, planning, abstract thinking, and judgment.
-Lower than average intellectual functioning can be caused by birth injury, fetal alcohol syndrome, environmental exposure to toxins such as lead, infections, or genetics.
+Lower than average intellectual functioning can be caused by birth injury, infections, genetics, fetal alcohol syndrome, or environmental exposure to toxins such as lead.

 Borderline intellectual functioning is diagnosed by IQ test scores that are between 71 and 84.
 People with scores that fall within that range may qualify for disability benefits under Social Security's "Blue Book" listing 12.11 for neurodevelopmental disorders.

 In order to qualify for disability for borderline intellectual functioning under listing 12.11, you must provide medical evidence showing one or more of the following symptoms:

 If you have borderline intellectual functioning, you would probably meet the first item above, "difficulties learning and using academic skills," but you need to document your limitations with objective data like school reports, work evaluations, and I.Q. test results showing an I.Q. of less than 85.

 You'll also need to show that your symptoms cause you to have an "extreme" limitation in one, or a "marked" limitation in two, of the following areas:

 Extreme limitations are more severe than "marked" (severe) limitations, and generally apply to people with an IQ of 70 or below—which isn't considered borderline intellectual functioning.

 Many applicants can show that their borderline intellectual functioning causes a marked limitation in learning and understanding, but it can be harder to establish a marked limitation in a second area.
 You can help Social Security better understand how severe your limitations are if you can get your doctor to provide a medical source statement describing the ways that you meet the listing requirements.